 Partying & Alcohol

-If you are looking to party on a budget, Helsinki isn’t the city for you.
+If you are looking to party on a budget in Helsinki, isn’t the city for you.
 You’d be far better off looking at Eastern European cities such as Prague, Budapest, and Krakow.
 Alcohol in Helsinki and Finland, in general, is almost prohibitively expensive.
 So if you want to save the pennies, you might want to consider staying dry for the duration of your trip.

 Book Here: Helsinki City Card